Board of Directors

 Vail Daily Magazine Group

 Originally from the land of Dorothy and Toto, Brooke knew all too well that her heart was in the mountains and moved to Colorado after she graduated from high school.
 Brooke attended the University of Colorado at Boulder and graduated with a Bachelor’s Degree in Marketing, after which it was time to migrate further west.
 She moved to the valley in 2006, and over the course of 13 years has worn the hats of Eagle County Schools Director of Communications, Vail Mountain Marketing Manager and now the Vail Valley Charitable Fund Executive Director.
 Aside from the traditional professional realm, Brooke has a true passion for yoga and teaches at Revolution Power Yoga in both Avon and Glenwood Springs.
-In her free time, she thoroughly enjoys hiking, running, practicing and teaching yoga, snowboarding, cooking, and spending quality time with friends and family.
+In her free time, she thoroughly enjoys hiking, trail running, snowboarding, cooking, and spending quality time with friends and family.

 Terri Hanley Reichert